microsoft/FluidFramework/packages/framework/synthesize/README.md

 ## Parent

-The `Vessel` takes one optional parameter which is the `parent`.
-When resolving providers the `Vessel` will first check the current the look in the parent.
+The `DependencyContainer` takes one optional parameter which is the `parent`.
+When resolving providers the `DependencyContainer` will first check the current the look in the parent.

-The `parent` can also be set after `Vessel` creation.
+The `parent` can also be set after `DependencyContainer` creation.